 Weight: 2 lb.
 4 oz.

-What we like: Larger and lighter than the Osprey Glade 12 above with a quality CamelBak reservoir.
+What we like: Larger than the Osprey Glade 12 above with a quality CamelBak reservoir.

 What we don’t: Those who carry just the essentials will likely want a smaller pack; a couple of fit and finish issues.

-The SnoBlast 22 marks CamelBak’s foray into the ski pack market, and we think it’s a solid first effort.
-In addition to the quality reservoir and well-sorted storage layout outlined above, the SnoBlast 22 is competitively light at just 2 pounds 4 ounces but still durable enough to handle the rigors of resort use.
-In our experience, smaller designs like the Osprey Glade 12 above are ample for most inbounds riders, although it will cost you $10 more for less capacity.
-And we have a couple design-related nitpicks: While it’s easy to loosen the pack and pull it onto your lap on the chairlift, it’s tricky to retighten the straps once you reach the top (especially while wearing gloves), and the helmet attachment loops provide a loose (read: bouncy) carry.
-But for resort riders looking for integrated hydration at a good price, the SnoBlast is a great option to have on your radar.
+The SnoBlast 22 marked CamelBak’s foray into the ski pack market, and it proved to be a solid first effort.
+In addition to the quality reservoir and well-sorted storage layout outlined above, this bag is competitively light at just 2 pounds 4 ounces but still durable enough to handle the rigors of resort use.
+That said, in our experience, smaller designs like the Osprey Glade 12 above are ample for most inbounds riders, although it will cost you $10 more for less capacity.
+And we have a couple design-related nitpicks about the SnoBlast: While it’s easy to loosen the pack and pull it onto your lap on the chairlift, it’s tricky to retighten the straps once you reach the top (especially while wearing gloves), and the helmet attachment loops provide a loose (read: bouncy) carry.
+But for resort riders looking for integrated hydration at a good price, the SnoBlast is a great option to consider.

 See the CamelBak SnoBlast 22 Hydration Pack